choresh/nestjs-query-simple-website/docs/intro.md

 }
 ```

-Get a paginated list of example items with specific filter, sorting, and paging settings
+Get a paginated list of example items with specific filter, sorting, and paging settings:
 ```graphql
 query GetFilteredAndSortedExampleItems {
   exampleItems(